PowerShell/PSReadLine/README.md

 ## Upgrading

-When running one of the suggested commands below, be sure to exit all instances of powershell.exe, then run the suggested command from cmd.exe, powershell_ise.exe, or via the Win+R shortcut to make sure PSReadLine isn't loaded.
+When running one of the suggested commands below, be sure to exit all instances of `powershell.exe`, `pwsh.exe` or `pwsh`, then run the suggested command from `cmd.exe`, `powershell_ise.exe`, or via the `Win+R` shortcut to make sure PSReadLine isn't loaded.

-If you are using the version of PSReadLine that ships with Windows 10, you need to run: `powershell -noprofile -command "Install-Module PSReadLine -Force -SkipPublisherCheck"`.
+If you are using the version of PSReadLine that ships with Windows PowerShell, you need to run: `powershell -noprofile -command "Install-Module PSReadLine -Force -SkipPublisherCheck -AllowPrerelease"`.

+If you are using the version of PSReadLine that ships with PowerShell 6+ versions, you need to run: `<path-to-pwsh-executable> -noprofile -command "Install-Module PSReadLine -Force -SkipPublisherCheck -AllowPrerelease"`.

-If you've installed PSReadLine yourself from the PowerShell Gallery, you can simply run: `powershell -noprofile -command "Update-Module PSReadLine"`.
+If you've installed PSReadLine yourself from the PowerShell Gallery, you can simply run: `powershell -noprofile -command "Update-Module PSReadLine -AllowPrerelease"` or `<path-to-pwsh-executable> -noprofile -command "Update-Module PSReadLine -AllowPrerelease`, depending on the version of PowerShell you are using.

 If you get an error like: